Analytically parameterized solutions for robust quantum control using smooth pulses: Analytical solutions to the robustness conditions

 \subsection{Filter function}

 The smooth pulse is designed to cancel quasistatic noise, i.e., noise that is constant during the gate duration $t \in [-t_f, t_f]$.
 In practice, the noise strength may also drift during the pulse.
-For instance, in the context of the double quantum dot setup in \cite{Gungordu2018a}, $\Omega(t)$ corresponds to the ESR driving amplitude and $\beta$ error corresponds to exchange error induced by charge noise, which typically has a $1/f$ power spectral density (PSD).
+For instance, in the context of the double quantum dot setup in \cite{Gungordu2018a}, $\Omega_0(t)$ corresponds to the microwave driving amplitude and $\beta$ error corresponds to exchange error induced by charge noise, which typically has a $1/f$ power spectral density (PSD) in the relevant region of the noise spectrum.
 When the noise is sufficiently weak such that the error Hamiltonian $H_\epsilon(t)$ satisfies $||\int_{t_0}^{t_f} dt H_\epsilon(t)|| \ll 1$, the average susceptibility of a quantum gate to time-dependent noise can be characterized in a perturbative manner.
 In this approach, the leading order error in noise-averaged fidelity is given by

-where $S(\omega)$ and $F(\omega)$ respectively characterize the noise and control, and are related to the error and control Hamiltonians ($H_\epsilon = \delta \beta \sigma_z$ and $H_c = \Omega(t) \sigma_x + \beta \sigma_z$ in our case) as follows.
+where $S(\omega)$ and $F(\omega)$ respectively characterize the noise and control, and are related to the error and control Hamiltonians ($H_\epsilon(t) = \delta \beta(t) \sigma_x$ and $H_c = \Omega_0(t) \sigma_z + \beta \sigma_x$ in our case) as follows.
 The filter function, $F(\omega)$ is given by

-where $R_{ik}(\omega) \equiv -i \omega \int_{t_0}^{t_f} dt R_{ik}(t)e^{i \omega t}$ and $R(t) = \text{Ad}(U(t;t0)) = \text{tr}(\sigma_i U(t;t_0) \sigma_j U^\dagger(t;t_0))/2$ is the adjoint representation of the time-evolution operator \cite{Green2013,Gungordu2018a}. $S_{ij}(\omega)$ is the power spectral density given by Fourier transforming the correlation between the coefficients of $\sigma_i$ and $\sigma_j$ terms in the noise Hamiltonian $H_\epsilon$.
-In our particular case, only $S_{zz}(\omega)$ is non-zero and is given by the Fourier transform of the autocorrelation function $C_\beta(t)=\langle \delta\beta(t) \delta\beta(0) \rangle$.
+where $R_{ik}(\omega) \equiv -i \omega \int_{t_0}^{t_f} dt R_{ik}(t)e^{i \omega t}$ and $R(t) = \text{Ad}(U(t;t_0)) = \text{tr}(\sigma_i U(t;t_0) \sigma_j U^\dagger(t;t_0))/2$ is the adjoint representation of the time-evolution operator \cite{Green2013,Gungordu2018a}. $S_{ij}(\omega)$ is the power spectral density given by Fourier transforming the correlation between the coefficients of $\sigma_i$ and $\sigma_j$ terms in the noise Hamiltonian $H_\epsilon(t)$.
+In our particular case, only $S_{xx}(\omega)$ is non-zero and is given by the Fourier transform of the autocorrelation function $C_\beta(t)=\langle \delta\beta(t) \delta\beta(0) \rangle$.

-We have numerically evaluated the filter functions corresponding to the gates obtained by the control pulses given in Figs.\ref{fig:ex1} and \ref{fig:ex2} in a symmetric time interval from $-t_f$ to $t_f$.
+We have numerically evaluated the filter functions corresponding to the gates obtained by the control pulses given in Figs.~\ref{fig:ex1} and \ref{fig:ex2} in a symmetric time interval from $-t_f$ to $t_f$.
 We compare their filter function to that of a naive pulse